quantumghent/TensorTutorials/lectures/1-Introduction/QuantumManyBody.md

 1. If the system is not isolated, but is rather a subsystem of a larger system and interacting with its complement therein.
 This is discussed in the next section.

-2. Even for an isolated system, it can happen that the state is not exaclty known and one must deal with classical uncertaintity and probability.
+2. Even for an isolated system, it can happen that the state is not exactly known and one must deal with classical uncertaintity and probability.
 Indeed, a mixed state can be interpreted as a statistical ensemble.
 If the system can be prepared into different (not necessarily orthogonal) states $\{\ket{\Psi_1}, \ket{\Psi_2}, \ldots\}$ with